Indonesia in oxygen emergency as Delta variant wreaks global havoc - RFI

 It has nevertheless announced it will drop most of its virus restrictions.

-From July 19, people will no longer need to wear masks or maintain social distance indoors, and from mid-August, those who have received both doses of the vaccine won't even need to self isolate if they come into contact with a positive case.
+From July 19, people will no longer need to wear masks or maintain social distance indoors, and from mid-August, those who have received both doses of the vaccine won't need to self-isolate if they come into contact with a positive case.

 The Delta variant now accounts for nearly all new Covid-19 cases in Britain, but mass vaccinations have stopped a resultant surge in hospital admissions or deaths.#photo3